 The Oaxaca Semester Abroad program provides students with an intriguing and empowering study abroad experience.
 Over the years, more than 150 students have participated in this innovative program and returned to the University of Vermont rejuvenated and inspired to create change in both their own lives and throughout the world.

-Students can select from one of three course tracks:
+Students can select from two course tracks:

 These are the course offerings for the 2015 Oaxaca Semester Abroad program and are subject to change.